 The Team

 Dr. Mor Kaspi is a senior lecturer and the head of the Analytics for Urban Transportation & Operations Laboratory (AUTOlab) in the Department of Industrial Engineering at Tel-Aviv University.
-He holds a B.Sc, M.Sc. and Ph.D. in Industrial Engineering from Tel-Aviv University.
-He spent two years as postdoctoral researcher in the Urban Transport Systems Laboratory (LUTS) at École Polytechnique Fédérale de Lausanne (EPFL).
-His main research interests are in the transportation and logistics areas with focus on innovative public transit, vehicle sharing systems and on-demand transportation based on autonomous vehicles.
+He also leads the Shlomo Shmeltzer Institute for Smart Transportation at the university.
+He holds a B.Sc, M.Sc. and Ph.D. in Industrial Engineering from Tel-Aviv University and completed a two-year postdoctoral fellowship at the Urban Transport Systems Laboratory (LUTS) at École Polytechnique Fédérale de Lausanne (EPFL).
+His research focuses on transportation and logistics, with an emphasis on innovative public transit, vehicle-sharing systems, and on-demand transportation using autonomous vehicles.

 Mor Kaspi